 About ClimateReadyYYC Grants

-ClimateReadyYYC offers grants to help communities adapt to climate change.
+ClimateReadyYYC offers grants to help communities take local climate action.

 Our communities can be affected by climate change in so many ways, from extreme temperatures to wildfire smoke to food insecurity.
 We’re seeing signs of climate change everywhere.
-Through this grant program, we want to help communities build climate resilience, especially for vulnerable groups who are most affected by climate change impacts.
+Through this grant program, we want to help communities build climate resilience through local climate adaption or mitigation projects.

-This grant program helps communities prevent and get ready for these impacts while supporting people who are most at risk.
+This grant program helps communities prevent or prepare for the impacts of climate change while supporting people who are most at risk.

 Project: Seasonal Resource Library